-The NNDC-ENDF site gives either the branching ratio to the ground state or to the isomeric state(s); but in MURE the branching ratio given is always to the ground state.
+The NNDC-ENDF site gives either the branching ratio to the ground state or to the isomeric state(s); in MURE only one branching ratio maybe given (e.g. to the first state), the ground state ratio is then added.
+However, sometimes more than one branching ratio is needed.
+In that case, all ratios and reactions have to be added to the file. .